Investment Property Down Payment Requirements

 Income properties are all the rage these days, and it’s easy to see why.
 Mortgage rates are low and the demand for high-quality properties is high, so if you have a nice place to rent out, you can easily supplement or even replace your income.

 The first step to your income property dreams is the down payment.
-Investment properties tend to be more expensive than single-family homes, and the down payment rules depend on the types of properties you’re interested in.
+Investment properties tend to be more expensive than single-family homes, and the investment property down payment rules depend on the types of properties you’re interested in.
 Surprisingly, there’s no one-size-fits-all answer when it comes to income property down payments.
 There are a lot of factors at play.
 We can help you learn more to help you plan and decide if it’s the right move for you.

 When you think about an investment property, how big of a space are you imagining?
 Are you thinking about renting out a suite in your basement or above your garage or are you thinking about a large, multi-unit apartment building?